TOEYJIRAKID/TOEYJIRAKID/README.md

 Web Developer
 -------------

 I've been coding for 3+ years, specializing in web development and the MERN Stack.
-Experienced in C# (ASP.NET MVC), JavaScript, and Python, with projects in Machine Learning and Web Development.
+Experienced in C# (ASP.NET MVC), JavaScript and Python, with projects in Machine Learning and Web Development.
 Always eager to learn and improve.

 * 🌍  I'm based in Thailand
 * 👴  My old github account [TOEYJIRAKIT](https://github.com/TOEYJIRAKIT)